kyleliamwalker/dswp_mpc/README.md

 ⌛⌛ Under Construction ⌛⌛

 * To be noted: this playground utilises CasADi as a solver within a Nonlinear Model Predictive Controller.
-To avoid issues when running the NMPC launchpad, the Windows CasADi package is included within this repository.
+To avoid issues when running the NMPC launchpad, the version of the Windows CasADi package at the time of upload is included within this repository.

 **Relevant Publications:**